luduvigo/assemblycoins/static/whitepaper.md

 ###Glossary
 ```
-Open Assets - The Colored Coin protocol AssemblyCoins uses
+Open Assets - The Colored Coin protocol Assembly Assets uses
 Issuing Address - The address controlling the issuance of a Colored Coin.
 Bitcoins sent from this address with the correct metadata become colored
 Asset Hash -  A unique identifier for each coin color.
 More technically, this is the RIPEMD-160 hash of the SHA-256 hash of the output script of the first input of the first transaction issuing the colored coin
-AssemblyCoins - Ownership in an Assembly Product as represented on the Blockchain
+Assembly Assets - Ownership in an Assembly Product as represented on the Blockchain
 Metadata -  additional information labelling bitcoins into colored coins.
 ```